elmtree-askmo/cloudcannon-app/content/learn/computer-science/what-cooling-techniques-are-commonly-used-to-maintain-optimal-temperatures-in-computing-systems.md

 url: /learn/computer-science/questions/what-cooling-techniques-are-commonly-used-to-maintain-optimal-temperatures-in-computing-systems
 score: -1.0
 related_article1:
-    id: 161534
+    id: 161304
-    title: What are the key characteristics of mainframe computers that distinguish them from other types of computers?
+    title: >-
+        What is the difference between lossless and lossy data compression?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-key-characteristics-of-mainframe-computers-that-distinguish-them-from-other-types-of-computers
+    url: /learn/computer-science/questions/what-is-the-difference-between-lossless-and-lossy-data-compression
 related_article2:
-    id: 161319
+    id: 161308
-    title: How do compilers differ from interpreters in the context of translators?
+    title: >-
+        What are the disadvantages of a graphical user interface?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-do-compilers-differ-from-interpreters-in-the-context-of-translators
+    url: /learn/computer-science/questions/what-are-the-disadvantages-of-a-graphical-user-interface
 related_article3:
-    id: 161301
+    id: 161568
-    title: What is the role of device drivers in system software?
+    title: >-
+        What are the advantages of using a command line interface over a graphical user interface?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-role-of-device-drivers-in-system-software
+    url: /learn/computer-science/questions/what-are-the-advantages-of-using-a-command-line-interface-over-a-graphical-user-interface
 related_article4:
-    id: 161321
+    id: 161568
-    title: What is the difference between lossless and lossy data compression?
+    title: >-
+        What are the advantages of using a command line interface over a graphical user interface?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-difference-between-lossless-and-lossy-data-compression
+    url: /learn/computer-science/questions/what-are-the-advantages-of-using-a-command-line-interface-over-a-graphical-user-interface
 related_article5:
-    id: 161566
+    id: 161675
+    title: >-
-    title: What are the main characteristics of open source software?
+        How does licensing differ between open source and proprietary software?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-main-characteristics-of-open-source-software
+    url: /learn/computer-science/questions/how-does-licensing-differ-between-open-source-and-proprietary-software
 ---

 &nbsp;